King’s College London & AI Centre for Value Based Healthcare

 The Scan Partnership

 Scan has been the glue between the collaborative partners at every stage of this multi-year, consistently-evolving project.
-Coordination and communication with KCL, the AI Centre, NVIDIA, NetApp, PEAK:AIO, Run:ai and the nationwide NHS Trust community has proved critical in the smooth delivery of each element of this federated learning solution.
-It has enabled better detection and diagnostics for many conditions and the continued improved patient care and outcomes for over 18 million NHS users.
+Coordination and communication with KCL, the AI Centre, NVIDIA, NetApp, Run:ai and the wider NHS Trust community has proved critical in the smooth delivery of each element of this GPU-accelerated solution, enabling improved diagnostics and patient care for ten million NHS users.

 Project Wins